monali0802/example-app/README.md

 ## About application

+I have done this:

 - Firstly setup laravel project in local using

     -   composer create-project laravel/laravel example-app

+For you download from git then perform below steps:

 - then go to  example-app folder using

     -   cd example-app